-Choose a doormat made of tough materials that hold up to vigorous scrubbing.
+The best front door mats are made of tough materials that hold up to vigorous scrubbing.
 Lobster Rope Doormats use super durable nautical rope in a raised weave design to scrub the mud and dirt off your boots without affecting the condition of the doormat.

-Any doormat designed to dry quickly will work well in rain, initially.
+Any doormat designed to dry quickly will work well in the rain, initially.
 Moisture is an inevitable fact for an outdoor doormat.
 Being able to recover quickly between exposure to rain, snow, ice and more is key to the doormat lasting for years.
 Choose synthetic materials as natural fibers will break down more quickly the more exposed they are to water.